 6. Baking Soda & Vinegar

 Sprinkle a small packet of baking soda down the drain, followed by a healthy dose of vinegar.
-This will fizz it in the drain.
+This will fizz it in the drain as a form of homemade drain cleaner.
 It’s best to leave it overnight and then rinse with hot water in the morning.
 This can be effective in breaking down more stubborn, solid matter over time.
 Other similar approaches include baking soda and salt with hot water; and washing soda with hot water.

 If you still have a clogged drain and have tried everything you can to get rid of it yourself, it’s time to contact the professionals.